max6363/post-my-article/README.md

 PostMyArticle is an iOS application built using Swift and the VIPER architecture, focusing on clean code, modularity, and maintainability.
 This app enables users to easily create, manage, and publish articles.

-## Features

-- **Create Articles:** Write and publish articles directly from your iOS device.
-- **Edit and Delete Articles:** Manage your existing articles conveniently.
-- **Secure Authentication:** Provides a secure login and registration process.
-- **Offline Support:** Access and manage your articles even without internet connectivity.

 ## Architecture

 The application is developed using the VIPER architecture, promoting clear separation of concerns and scalability: